Lennox Elite Furnace

 Read more about Lennox Furnaces

 Overview of the Elite

 Lennox Elite furnaces are a series of gas and oil furnaces currently in production.
-Six gas models are available, ranging from a high efficiency furnace (G61V) with an AFUE rating of ninety-five to the G50, which has an AFUE of eighty.
-Many of the higher-efficiency models are Energy Star-certified.
+Five gas models are available, ranging from two high-efficiency models, the EL296V and the EL296E, with an AFUE rating of ninety-six to the EL280, which has an AFUE of eighty.
+The EL296V and the EL296E are both Energy Star-certified.
 Single-stage and two-stage heating models are available in the Elite series.
-One model is listed as an oil furnace in the Elite series, with an AFUE of eighty-three.
+One model, the ELO183, is listed as an oil furnace in the Elite series, with an AFUE of eighty-three.